MM2H Malaysia 2025: Rules, Benefits & Property Guide for UK, EU & U.S. Citizens

 • The Malaysian government has signalled stability in MM2H policy for 2025–2026.

-• Demand from the UK, EU, U.S., China, and the Middle East is growing, particularly for properties in Johor and Penang.
+• Demand from the UK, EU, U.S., China, and the Middle East is growing, particularly for properties in Kuala Lumpur, Johor and Penang.

 In summary